Libertarian-Party-of-Monroe-County/monroelpin.org/README.md

 New "main" pages can be added by creating a file in `src/pages` (e.g. `src/pages/contact.js` would create http://localhost:8000/contact/).

-## Deploying Changes
+## 5. Deploying Changes

-To create a production build, run:
+To deploy the changes of your current local branch:

 ```
-npm run build
+npm run deploy
 ```

-The output to the `public` directory is the compiled site.